disarm-platform/docs/api-docs/Structuring-JSON.md

 }
 ```

-Spatial vector data (points and polygons) are handled using GeoJSON.
+Spatial vector data (points and polygons) are handled using GeoJSON FeatureCollections.
 GIS software and some online tools such as [geojson.io](geojson.io) can be used to create GeoJSON from shapefiles.
 Below is an example of a single point with 1 `country` attribute.

 ```json
 {